No, the scholarships are only open to children of employees that have been employed at least 1 year with Ariens Company.

 Recipients will be selected by an independent committee that is appointed by the board of the Ariens Foundation.
 The committee members will not be associated directly with the board or with the Ariens Company.

 The Foundation provides a scholarship program that is open to children of all employees of Ariens Company, regardless of where they attend school.
-The Foundation also accepts scholarship applications from students attending schools in Brillion, Hilbert, and Reedsville, Wisconsin as they have traditionally been included in the Foundation's scholarship program.
+The Foundation also accepts scholarship applications from students attending schools in Brillion, Hilbert, Reedsville, Valders, Wrightstown and Chilton, Wisconsin as they have traditionally been included in the Foundation's scholarship program.